julianz/blogger-cli/docs/customizing.md

 The variables are referenced using {{ var }} syntax.

 2. Logic code
 Logic code are written inside jinja logic brackets.
-Basic logics like if statements, for loop, while loop etc are available.
+Basic logics like if statements, for loop, etc are available.

 eg: if else
 ```